jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 0.8.0 (2023/02/05) =
+= 0.8.1 (2023/02/05) =
+* Update: A bit of tidying on the UI, and added warning messages to avoid common mistakes.
+* Add: Words count in Playground and Content Generator.
 * Add: The icon_text parameter to add a text next to the icon of the chatbot.
-* Fix: Avoid issues with RankMath by adding the 'wp-uploader' module as a dependency.
 * Update: Made the CSS of the chatbot slighlty more specific to avoid being overriden by pagebuilders.
 * Info 1: Templates are super cool!
 I'd be happy if you could join this [discussion](https://wordpress.org/support/topic/common-use-cases-for-templates/) in the WordPress forums.
 * Info 2: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
 And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!